-Breast cancer is the cancer of breast cells that arise due to genetic mutations in the cell.
+Breast cancer is the cancer of breasts that happens due to genetic mutations.
 This type of cancer can develop either in the lobules or the ducts of the breast or in the fatty tissue or the fibrous connective tissue of the breast.
 According to the Breast Cancer Research Foundation (BCRF), breast cancer is the most common cancer amongst women worldwide with over 2 million cases diagnosed annually.

 Breast is the second most common cancer overall, and it is the most frequently diagnosed cancer in women of 140 out of 184 countries.
 According to the American Cancer Society (ACS), 276,480 new cases of breast cancer in women will be diagnosed in the United States in 2020 alone with an estimated female death rate of 42,170.

 Breast cancer is a common oncological pathology with an overall 5-year survival rate of 99% for localized disease, 85% for regional disease, and 27% for distant-stage disease.
 It is more common in developed countries rather than developing and more common in women than men.

 What are the different types of breast cancer?

 Breast cancer has many types that fall under the two main categories; breast cancer in situ and invasive breast cancer.
 In situ cancer usually is non-invasive and stays in place, never invading the surrounding areas whereas invasive cancer may spread from the glands to the other parts of the breast.
 The most common types of breast cancer are mentioned below:

 - Invasive lobular carcinoma

 Apart from these, there are some lesser common types of breast cancer like phyllodes tumor, angiosarcoma, Paget’s disease of the nipple, and inflammatory breast cancer